 Follow up

-As the New York Times pointed out, it isn’t enough to just meet people, you need to follow up.
+As the New York Times pointed out, it isn’t enough to just meet people.
+You need to follow up.
 When you’ve met someone or a group of people you want to develop into a fuller friendship, then you need to put that at the top of your to-do list.
 If you don’t follow up with them, make new plans, and send messages, then how will the friendships develop?

 Remember to reciprocate

-When it comes to making new friends now’s not the time to play coy.
+When it comes to making new friends, now’s not the time to play coy.
 Take the initiative, tell people that you value them, that they’re fun to be around, and show them you’re interested in developing the friendship (Vox).

 Commitment